By Christopher Brown – OCDCarCare.com – 17 April 2015

 Clear Coat Failure is a below surface paint defect where paint has oxidized completely.
 When the clear coat, the topical protective layer of paint, completely fails and elements begin to wear on the base (color) layer of paint.
 Often, the beginning stages of clear coat failure appear as subtly dull or white patches on the horizontal surfaces of a vehicle.
 As the oxidation process continues, paint eventually starts to crack and flake off; similar to the picture above.
 Failure usually begins on the horizontal areas of vehicles because they are subject to the most intense and longest duration of UV and elemental exposure.
 Also, these areas are susceptible to the most amount of topical contamination due to a high volume of surface area which collects particles.

-Crow’s Feet, a below surface paint defect, containing a concentrated amount of small cracks within the paint.
+Paint Checking (Crow’s Feet), a below surface paint defect, containing a concentrated amount of small cracks within the paint.
 This is actually a paint failure issue.
-Crow’s feet often appear as many individual cracks adjacent to one another.
+Checking may often appear as many individual cracks adjacent to one another.
 Other times, crow’s feet cracks form a large network of connected cracks.
 In the past laquer paint frequently had this issue, therefore the term ‘laquer checking’ was born.
 The term ‘checking’ ‘crow’s feet’ are interchangeable terms.
 On modern automobiles, crow’s feet typically indicates a repainted section has been performed in a cheap and quick fashion.
 Crow’s feet on modern automobiles indicates poor factory paint and or prep work or the materials were of poor quality to begin with.

 Solvent Pop, a below surface defect, occurs when painted layers are sprayed too quickly after one another.
 Pop ranges in appearance from a series of trapped bubbles beneath paint, to tiny pin holes.
 Common reasons for solvent pop: a painted layer is NOT given ample time to completely outgas, paint sprayed on too thickly, or improper thinner/reducer selection for paint booth environmental conditions.
 Therefore, a layer of paint, sprayed on top of an already outgassing layer, becomes skin-like, trapping underneath it all outgassing fumes.
 Solvent pop are these many bubbles, trapped beneath the top layer of paint.
 Pop bubbles which exacpe through the top layer of paint are called Pin holes.
 There is no cure for solvent pop; the only solution is repainting the affected areas.